ksingl21/DataFactoryCICDLinkedTemplates/Notes/ADFLinkedTemplatesOverview.md

 - Storage Account has to have public access enabled (can't lock it down via firewall/private endpoints)
 - SAS doesn't need to authenticate users.
 Whoever has a SAS token can use it to access the Storage Account
-- SAS token is logged in the deployment operations even if passed as a secure string (see Additional ARM Limits link)
+- SAS token is logged in the deployment operations even if passed as a secure string (see [Additional ARM Limits](https://learn.microsoft.com/en-us/azure/azure-resource-manager/templates/linked-templates?tabs=azure-powershell#securing-an-external-template))
 - No API or way to check how many SAS tokens are on a Storage Account
 - No way to delete a SAS once it has been created (have to let it expire)
-- Have to give elevated permissions on a Storage Account in order to create a SAS
+- Have to give elevated permissions on a Storage Account in order to generate a SAS token
+- AzureFileCopy@6 Azure Pipeline task only works on Windows agents.
+Have to use a different approach (ex: az storage blob) for Linux agents

 ## **New Approach Using Linked Template Specs**